AdobeDocs/commerce-cloud-service.en/help/_includes/templated/cloud-cli-ref.md

 ### `--target`

 The environment to restore to.
-Defaults to the snapshot's current environment
+Defaults to the snapshot&apos;s current environment

 -  Requires a value